 It is important for members and guests to know the emergency procedures to be able to help effectively if you see a capsize.
 If a capsize is witnessed and someone appears unable to leave the water themselves, they should be assisted by other club members.
-Emergency services should be contacted via mobile phone (or pay phone located within the club house) and a member delegated to wait for them to arrive and direct them to the appropriate location.
+Emergency services should be contacted via mobile phone and a member delegated to wait for them to arrive and direct them to the appropriate location.